ReportsGartner Magic Quadrant

 AbacumMosaicRunwayVaretoFirmbaseUnaCausalCubeDatarailsFarseerLiveFlowGen-3 waveAI-first tools

-Not because Gartner disagrees with them - they're simply not allowed in the MQ based on the entry filters.
+Not because Gartner disagrees with them theyre simply not allowed in the MQ based on the entry filters.
 This MQ reflects the enterprise-grade, global-scale portion of the market.

 It is not a reflection of the tools used by most mid-market CFOs.